White Fruitcake Recipe: Delicious and Moist

-Both of my grandmas baked fruitcake; one baked the dark spicy, rum-soaked fruitcake and the other baked a lighter, fresher fruitcake.
-It is this lighter, White Fruitcake, that I was hoping to replicate this year with the anticipation that this delectable holiday treat will encourage you to put fruitcake back in your holiday baking plans.
+Both of my grandmas baked fruitcake; one baked the dark spicy, rum-soaked fruitcake recipe and the other baked a lighter, fresher white fruitcake recipe.
+It is this lighter, moist Fruitcake recipe that I was hoping to replicate this year with the anticipation that this delectable holiday treat will encourage you to put fruitcake back in your holiday baking plans.

-Before baking day, these fruits spend a couple of days in Brandy Heaven…getting nice and plump while soaking up all sorts of divine flavor.
-I purchased my fruits from Nuts.com…they were very fresh and I’ve already placed a second order!
+Before the baking day, these fruits spend a couple of days in Brandy Heaven…getting nice and plump while soaking up all sorts of divine flavor.
+A key to baking a moist fruitcake is to allow the dried fruit to soften and plump up by fully absorbing the liquid.
+This will enable them to stay moist and juicy during the baking process and not dry the cake by soaking up moisture from the batter.
+I purchased my fruits from Nuts.Com…they were very fresh and I’ve already placed a second order!

-A sprinkling of coconut and a couple of handfuls of crunchy nuts and BAM…Fruitcake Magic!
+A sprinkling of coconut, a handful of crunchy nuts, and BAM…Fruitcake Magic!

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-I found this Nordicware Bundt Quartet pan which is the perfect size as I can bake 4 Fruitcakes at one time with this recipe.
+This Nordicware Bundt Quartet pan is the perfect size as I can bake 4 Fruitcakes simultaneously with this recipe.

 Boozy and Moist, Nutty and Fruity with a dash of coconut...add this to your holiday baking.